October 11, 2020

 Laws differ for different reasons, of course.

-Sometimes the laws are the result of complete ignorance on the part of legislators.
+Sometimes the laws result from complete ignorance on the part of legislators.
 "Following an incident wherein someone had a tiger in their apartment, Bengals became heavily regulated within New York State and New York City" (Alessio).
 There is a big difference between having a Bengal Tiger in a New York apartment and having a Bengal cat.
 Nevertheless, people may not own a Bengal cat of any generation in any of New York City's five boroughs.

 Some island locations are worried about Bengals getting out, naturalizing, and then destroying the natural habitat.
 In Hawaii, Bengal cats are not allowed because state officials are afraid "they threaten [the] native birds" ("Exotic").
 However, Hawaii is ultra-sensitive regarding what they allow onto their island after their experience with the mongoose.
 The Hawaii Department of Agriculture photographed this silver cat as one of several Bengals denied entrance into the state of Hawaii.